target/.github/profile/README.md

 ## Our Strategy

-Target’s Open Source Program Office (OSPO) advocates for open- and innersource solutions as a strategic business differentiator.
+Target’s Open Source Program Office (OSPO) advocates for open and innersource solutions as a strategic business differentiator.
 We prioritize open source engagement not only to help us advance our goals but also to advance technical efforts beyond Target and the retail industry as a whole.
 We aim to equip leaders and technologists with the tools they need to be more effective